telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/olap-cube-setup.md

 For detailed information on how to set up the MSMDPUMP.ddl extension, follow the [MSDN HTTP access tutorial](http://technet.microsoft.com/en-us/library/gg492140.aspx).

-To find an online accessible OLAP service for test purposes, follow [this link](http://demos.telerik.com/olap/msmdpump.dll).
+For an online accessible OLAP service for test purposes, use http://demos.telerik.com/olap/msmdpump.dll.

 ## Enable Cross-Domain Access